Property value

 Why Use This Card

 Display/output currency mode for calculation views.
-Keeps interpretation consistent for users with different reporting contexts.
+Keeps interpretation consistent when you review figures across different reporting contexts.

 Date anchor used for timeline and schedule calculations.
 Start-date accuracy improves milestone interpretation and planning alignment.